Vinicius-R-Cunha/track-it/README.md

 # TrackIt
-A mainly mobile habits tracking app written in React that allows you to improve your discipline!
+A mainly mobile front-end habits tracking app written in React that allows you to improve your discipline!
 You can set your habits and the days of the week you plan to do them.

 ![TrackIt](https://user-images.githubusercontent.com/92492685/150709730-a4cacecd-76c4-4afe-9b87-67c7541b9127.gif)